Post-Eye Surgery Tips: Sports, Travel, and Precautions to Take

 6. What should I do if my eyes become dry during a flight?

-Use moisturizing drops (artificial tears) regularly and avoid air vents directed at your face.
+Use hydrating drops (artificial tears) regularly and avoid air vents directed towards your face.

 Back to top